-The Clean Air Delivery Rate (CADR) is much lower than that of the GermGuardian AC4825, but one reason for that is its rated at about 86 square feet coverage.
-Also, the ultra-quiet operation means a lower fan speed so that’s to be expected.
+The Clean Air Delivery Rate (CADR) is lower than that of the GermGuardian AC4825, but one reason for that it’s quieter fan has a lower airflow rate.
+As its recommended room size is smaller than that of the GermGuardian that’s to be expected as well.

 Finally!
 I’ve admired the LV-H132 for a long time and while I love my white one, the newly available black version is even better looking!